 List of Mysore attractions

-Also, in the same temple complex, you’ll find a giant statue of Mahishasura, the asura who was killed by the Goddess Chamundi.
+Also, in the same temple complex, you’ll find a giant statue of Mahishasura in Mysore, the asura who was killed by the Goddess Chamundi.
 The asura poses in an angry stance with a raised sword in one hand and a snake in another.
+Chamundi hill temple is undoubtedly of the must visit historical places in mysore.

+Do you know you can even go for trekking on the hill!?
 If you consider yourself fit, considering taking the fitness test and climb up the 1008 steps that takes you to the top of the hill.
-On the way to the temple you’ll also find a five-meter-tall granite statue of Nandi, the vahana of Lord Shiva.
+On the way to the temple you’ll also find a five-meter-tall granite statue of Nandi in Mysore, the Vahana of Lord Shiva.
 Once at the top you will be rewarded with panoramic views of the valley.
 On a clear day you can even spot the Mysore Palace, and the Karanji Lake.

-You can reach the Chamuni Hills temple by a direct bus from city bus stand.
+You can reach the Chamundi Hills temple by a direct bus from city bus stand.
+It’s close proximity and good public transport makes it one of the idea places around mysore for 1 day trip.

 Spread over 160 acres the zoo is one of the top tourist attraction in Mysore.
 The park also includes a lake, Karanji Lake.
 The Mysore zoo was started way back in 1892 as a Palace Zoo of Maharaja Sri Chamaraja Wodeyar.
 The zoo boasts of an impressive list of animals including – lions, tigers, and elephants.
 But the true star attraction of the zoo are the hippo, giraffe, zebras, and white rhinoceroses – truly unique animals that you’d seldom see in any zoo in the country.